 “I know I didn’t want her career to end without getting back here.
 Not that she’s going anywhere, but personally I was motivated to get her another championship.”

-Winning and alcohol creates potent truth serum where confessions and secrets are revealed.
+Winning and alcohol creates a potent and intoxicating truth serum where confessions spill freely and secrets are happily shared.

 One by one, Storm players paid tribute and gave testimonials to their living legend Bird, thanking her for being an inspiration to accomplish their greatest achievement.

 “I can’t speak for everybody in here, but certainly I wanted to win for Sue every single day,” backup guard Sami Whitcomb said.
 “Like many of the girls on this team, I grew up idolizing Sue Bird and playing with her is still a little bit surreal. … You see the work she puts in and she sets a great example.
 She motivates me and in return, you want to give her something too.
 And all you can really give her is your best at practice and (in games).”